Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 Make sure you finish (or quit) any jobs you have active for Vex, Delvin or Tonika before handing in a Loud and Clear.

-Failing that - After completing, but before handing in a Loud and Clear - wait 24 hours in game.
+Failing that * After completing, but before handing in a Loud and Clear * wait 24 hours in game.

-Failing That - close skyrim, reopen skyrim and load the save before handing in loud and clear.
+Failing That * close skyrim, reopen skyrim and load the save before handing in loud and clear.

 ### Brynjolf is stalking me!

+{: .console}
-Enter in console: completequest TG03
+completequest TG03

----
+***
 # Mod Issues.

 ## Outlaw Refuges.

-- The stores contain static items which can't be stolen
+* The stores contain static items which can't be stolen
-- Several beds have owned markers
+* Several beds have owned markers
-- Several objects (e.g. training dummies) are not interactable and should be
+* Several objects (e.g. training dummies) are not interactable and should be

 ## Bathing